Be earning £100,000 doing what you love … 100 days from now!

 In Parts 5 and 6, you kick off two business assets: your List and Letter.
 The step-by-step instructions in 100 Days, 100 Grand lead to this complete “marketing system”, but again, readers said they wanted examples of these documents as pull-outs, rather than having to refer to the book all the time.

-Well, their wish is my command.
-So crib sheets of both your List spreadsheet and Letter document are included in the Plus Pack, too!
+Well, their wish was my command.
+So A3-format crib sheets of both your List spreadsheet and Letter document are included in the Plus Pack, too!

 The Purposegram in Part 2 is perhaps the key diagram of the whole book, so I’ve included that as another full-colour poster in the Plus Pack . . .

-. . . but it’s not just a copy of what’s on page 166.
-It’s a template for the actions you’ll complete in Part 2.
-With blanks to fill in, so you don’t have to draw anything yourself!
+. . . but it’s not just a copy of page 166.
+It’s a template for the actions you’ll complete in Part 2—all four Big Questions and gap-fill sentences for their Big Honkin’ Lists—plus summaries of two outputs from this section: your case study and value proposition.

 Most people find Part 2 the most fun section of the workbook.
-Best of all, with this poster all you need to find your purpose—the freelance offer that combines what you do best with what the market wants—is a pencil!
+This poster on your wall forms a permanent reminder of your purpose in life and work—the freelance offer that combines what you do best with what the market wants.

-. . . and a personal note of thanks from the author
+. . . (and a note of thanks from the author)

 Plus membership of a private web community